 During the 80s, hardware became even cheaper.
-It was then that PCs became widespread, and simple OSs, such as DOS and MacOS, were used.
+It was then that PCs became widespread, and simple

+OSs, such as DOS and MacOS, were used.
 DOS, for example, was so simple that it didn't have any multiprogramming features.
+The first GUIs were added to the OS.

 From the 90s on (until today), hardware became even cheaper.
 Processing demands keep increasing since then, and "real" OSs, such as WindowsNT, MacOSX and Linux, finally became available for PCs.
+New areas currently developing include cloud computing, embedded systems (how small can the kernel get), and large distributed computing systems.

 If there is a lesson to be learnt from all this history, it is that it's very hard to outline trends for the future.
 After all, computers advanced 9 orders of magnitude (in terms of speed, size, price) in the last 50 years.
 Moore's law also seem to be running out of steam, mainly due to fundamental physics limits.
-However, we can do some guesses on what to expect in the next few years: multiple cores, unreliable memory, serious power/heat constraints, trading off computer power for reliability, etc.
+However, we can do some guesses on what to expect in the next few years: more cores, unreliable memory, serious power/heat constraints, trading off computer power for reliability, etc.